 - Included in the box: Echo Show, power adaptor/cable (1.8 m) and guide

-Who is the Amazon Echo Show suitable for?
+Who will the Amazon Echo Show suit?

 The Amazon Echo Show is suitable for just about anyone who wants to make their life easier at home.
 We recommend placing your Amazon Echo Show in your living room or kitchen to make the most of its features.

 Those who have newborn babies can use it to view their baby monitor, or ask it to play soothing music to help the baby sleep.
 You can order formula just by asking, and thanks to the screen you can make sure it's the right one.